nashville-software-school/client-side-mastery/book-3-the-neophyte/chapters/DAILY_JOURNAL_MODULAR.md

     Change the fake variable names below to what they should be to get the data and display it.
 */
-object.method().then(arrowFunction)
+objectWithGetterMethod.methodToGetData().then(functionThatRendersData)
 ```

 ## Challenge

 Change the code in both `src/scripts/entriesDOM.js` and `src/scripts/entryComponent.js` so that the functions in each one becomes a method on an object, just like the code for `API` does above.
+Use `Object.create`.

 When you are done, there should be three objects defined in your application.

 1. One object that has a method for API access
 1. One object that has a method for building a component